Loading...

 element text Element to show the popup on; if empty, use the plugin location itself 15.0

 show_restart_button text Display a button to restart the tour.
 Enter the text to appear on the button.
+(Set only in the first step.)
 15.0

-tour_id text Set a tour ID to be able to only show the tour once. default 15.0
+tour_id text Set a tour ID to be able to only show the tour once.
+(Set only in the first step.) default 15.0

 n